lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 burdens of the procedure. \cite{ddj2019comp} measure the effect of competitiveness on partisanship for five states, and \cite{s2020} looks at the trade-off between compactness and partisan symmetry for only two states.
 We know, however, that this has implications on external validity.
 While my analysis covers more states than much of the literature, further work should nonetheless extend the analysis to cover more states---especially large states like Texas, Florida and California.
-Future work should also analyse more compactness measures.
+Analysing more compactness measures would also help.
 Of particular interest would be other point-wise distance metrics like bizarreness, and \citeapos{kingwp} metric that attempts to imitate human perception.

 Finally, future work should analyse a variety of other outcomes of interest apart from spatial diversity.
 As the primary draw of point-based distance